geeky-do/tiqets/README.md

 # Tiqets
 ## Solution outline

-Based on the requirements outlined in 'Tiqets Programming Assignment - CSV files.pdf ' the following solution was created:
+The project delivers the requirements provided in 'Tiqets Programming Assignment - CSV files.pdf '.

 - main.py: is the entry point to the application
+    - Arguments:
-    - Requires two CSVs (orders, barcodes) with the following columns:
+        - Two CSVs (orders, barcodes) with the following columns:
         - order_id,customer_id
         - barcode,order_id
-    - Requires an output path for the exported output
+        -Output path for the exported output
+    - Expected Output:
+        - Exported CSV with all the barcodes and orders_ids per customer
+        - Prints out the Top five customers with the most tickets
+        - Prints out the amount of unusued barcodes
+        - Logs any duplicate barcodes or invalid orders
-    - Performs processing of the files, validation, analysis and output
+    - Performs processing of the files, validation, analysis and outputs the results in a CSV
-    -
 - data directory
     - Contains our dataset for barcodes, orders (including invalid ones for testing)
 - tests directory